citta-lab/node/README.md

 Here is the complete [example](https://github.com/citta-lab/node/blob/master/examples/streams/readFileWithStream.js) of the above snippet.

 #### 2.0 Transform Input Stream:
+If we want to transform the data to something else then we can use `Transform` from stream on chunks as mentioned below,
 ```javascript
 function processFileAsStream(streamData){
     var outputStream = streamData;